ieiei/NoLiMa/README.md

 #### ✨ Updates:

+- [2025-07-17]: Added evaluation results on GPT-o3 and GPT-o4 Mini on NoLiMa-Hard in the reasoning models section.
 - [2025-06-09]: Added support for external API providers (e.g. Fireworks, OpenRouter, ...)
 Added evaluation results on GPT-4.1 series, Gemini 2.5 Flash (w/o Thinking), and Llama 4 Maverick.
 Gemini 2.5 Pro and Gemini 2.5 Flash (w/ Thinking) results are included in the NoLiMa-Hard section.
 Added evaluation results up to 128K for GPT-4o, 4.1 and Gemini 2.0 Flash.
 - [2025-04-10]: Added evaluation results on Gemma 3 models (4B/12B/27B), Gemini 2.0 Flash, and Llama 4 Scout.